gerlocian/ng-html5dragdrop/README.md

 1. data - The data provided by the drag-data attribute.

 ##### drag-data (optional)
-This attribute allows you to add arbitrary data that you want to move allong with the dragged element.
+This attribute allows you to add arbitrary data that you want to move along with the dragged element.
 Every event that fires once the drag starts will have access to this data, including the events fired by the dropzone.

 *js*
 ```